CodeByStef/Deduplik/README.md

 Richt click: Action popup.

 # Demo files
-To get a quick start using Deduplik, unzip “Deduplik demo files.zip” and scan it.
+To get a quick start using Deduplik, unzip “Demo files.zip” and scan it.
-The demo files are set with a few duplicate file scenarios.
+The demo files are set with a few duplicate scenarios.